 - There will be a a right-hand turn south onto a gravel road.
 Follow that road to Fort Ellice.

 - Fort Ellice is positioned on Beaver Creek, near the confluence of the Assiniboine and Qu'Appelle Rivers, just east of the present-day Manitoba-Saskatchewan border.

-Before heading out to Fort Ellice please contact the Manitoba Region at 1-866-683-6934 to obtain prior permission and coordinate your visit.
+Before heading out to Fort Ellice, please contact the Manitoba Region at 1-866-683-6934 to obtain prior permission and to coordinate your visit.